Our Skills: Our Future

 • The key skills your organisation will need in future

-• The key areas you need to address to attract and retain women in digital
+• The key areas you need to address to attract and retain women in tech & engineering

-• Examples and case studies on what the most innovative companies are doing to address the skills gap by attracting women into digital and showcasing those projects that work.
+• Examples and case studies on what the most innovative companies are doing to address the skills gap by attracting women into tech & engineering and showcasing those projects that work.

 14:45 - 15:45